-Remember that the reception Is yours.
-One pastor told me that he often counseled with brides and grooms who wanted permission to marry in the church.
-He told them that the wedding belonged to them, but the reception belonged to their parents.
+Some believe that the wedding belongs to the couple, but the reception belonged to their parents.
 After all, most of the people who come to a wedding reception are friends of the parents of the bride and groom.
 Help your daughter understand that so that you, your daughter and her mother will have a better wedding reception experience.

-Stay sober.
 If you are serving alcohol at the reception, you need to refrain or at least drink very moderately.
-With the potential for emotions running high - both positive and negative - drinking for the father of the bride can be a rally bad idea.
+With the potential for emotions running high—both positive and negative—drinking for the father of the bride can be a really bad idea.
 You are the host of the wedding reception and your behavior should always be acceptable, regardless.

-Stay positive about the wedding.
 Regardless of how you felt about your daughter getting married or about her new husband, the fact is that she is married.
 The reception is not the time to complain about the wedding, the cost, or the details.
-It is also not a time to joke about the bride and/or groom, or to express doubts about the marriage.
+It is also not a time to joke about the bride and/or groom or to express doubts about the marriage.
 Stay positive, complimentary and upbeat.

 Once the wedding and all the festivities are over and your daughter and new son-in-law have gone off to start a new life together, the reality of it all sets in.
 A father of the bride's next challenge is to work to become a great father-in-law to his daughter's new husband and to adapt to his new role in his daughter's life.